JHenzi/MarketGPT/README.md

 The application follows a multi-step pipeline:

 1. **Fetch**: A background process periodically scrapes RSS feeds for new articles.
 2. **Scrape & Store**: For each new article, it scrapes the full content, generates a vector embedding using `SentenceTransformers`, and stores the text, metadata, and embedding in a local **ChromaDB** database.
+The database is automatically created if it doesn't exist.
+If you encounter issues or want to start fresh with news articles, you can use the `delete_db.py` script (see Helper Scripts).
+Stock recommendations are stored in a separate ChromaDB collection.
-3. ~~**Analyze & Summarize**:~~
+3. **Analyze & Recommend (via `app.py`)**:
-   - ~~Another background process identifies articles that haven't been summarized and uses a local LLM to generate a concise summary, which is then saved back to the database.~~
+   - The main application's background tasks analyze the day's news using the LLM configured in `llm_config.json` to extract and store stock recommendations.
-   - ~~A separate process analyzes the day's news to extract and store stock recommendations.~~ This doesn't work.
+   - The Q&A feature also uses this configured LLM to generate responses.
 4. **Generate Report**: The system uses vector search to find the most relevant articles for predefined market categories and compiles them into a markdown report.
-5. **Serve**: A **Flask** web server provides the frontend, answering user requests by querying the ChromaDB database and interacting with the LLM for the Q&A feature.
+5. **Serve**: A **Flask** web server provides the frontend, answering user requests by querying the ChromaDB database and interacting with the LLM (as configured in `llm_config.json`) for the Q&A and recommendation features.

 ---